Sourav9063/CV/README.md

 Developed the community contribution platform, handled access control, and worked in a distributed system.

 - GoLang, VueJs, NuxtJs, Docker

+### Loop

+A campaing management system for every platform of Pathao

+### GariKoi

+This project visualizes Driver location, Allocation/Deallocation.

 ## Projects